Dill Jones: Biography

 Dill Jones was born in Newcastle Emlyn, Carmarthenshire, Wales, on 19 August 1923.
 He was brought up in Talgarth and Llandovery, with extended family holidays in New Quay on the Cardiganshire coast where his father, Islwyn Jones, had been born and brought up.
 Music was in the family: his mother, Lavinia (née Bevan), was a pianist and his aunt, Isawel Jones, played the organ in Tabernacle chapel in New Quay.
 She gave Jones piano lessons during his holidays in New Quay.
 It was as a 10-year-old that Jones was turned onto jazz by hearing records by Fats Waller and Bix Beiderbecke on the radio.

 Jones' sister, Barbara Cassini, also a talented pianist, counts the sea as a lasting influence on his music: "So many of his forebears were seafarers, Cape Horners... the holidays in New Quay, when we were in the water all the time or sailing across it, and later, of course, the navy and the Cunard liners..."

-After leaving Llandovery College, Jones followed his father into banking but was called up by the Royal Navy for wartime service in the Far East.
+After leaving Llandovery College, Jones followed his father into banking but was called up by the Royal Navy for service in World War II in the Far East.
 When the war ended he enrolled at Trinity College of Music in London, but did not complete the course, preferring the informality of late night jazz sessions.